syed-bilal-bukhari/Readify/docs/introduction.md

-# 📘 PDF Knowledge Explorer — Introduction & Overview
+# 📘 Readify — Introduction & Overview

-**PDF Knowledge Explorer** is a local-first web application designed to help researchers, students, and academics read, highlight, organize, and retrieve information from large collections of PDF books with exceptional speed and structure.
+**Readify** is a local-first web application designed to help researchers, students, and academics read, highlight, organize, and retrieve information from large collections of PDF books with exceptional speed and structure.
 Instead of manually remembering where an important passage appeared inside a book, the system allows users to highlight text, classify it into topics, attach references (book, volume, chapter, page), and tag it for future retrieval.
 All highlights are stored in a structured database-like format, enabling fast search across **all PDFs**, not just the one currently open.

 The core concept is simple: